All Products

 Important

-• The VPC associated here must be the same as the VPC where the target SAE application is located.
+• The VPC you select must be the same VPC where the target SAE application is deployed.

-• You can associate a forwarding rule only with a VPC that is in the same region as the outbound endpoint specified for the rule.
+• You can associate a forwarding rule only with a VPC located in the same region as the outbound endpoint specified for the rule.

-• When different forwarding rules are associated with the same VPC, the forwarding domains cannot be the same.
+• When multiple forwarding rules apply to the same VPC, their forwarding domains must be unique.

-• When a forwarding rule and a built-in authoritative domain name have the same effective scope, the forwarding domain can be the same as the built-in authoritative domain name, and domain name resolution requests in the associated VPC are processed by the built-in authority first.
+• When a forwarding rule and a built-in authoritative domain name share the same effective scope, their forwarding domains may match.
+In such cases, domain name resolution requests in the associated VPC are processed first by the built-in authority.

 • Cross-account VPC association is supported.
 For more information, see Associate VPCs across accounts.